franklin113/Touchdesigner-Multi-Layer-Timeline/README.md

 # Contributing:
 The most useful types of contributions would be sharing your custom media bins and players for our examples folder.
+If you find a cool way to use it in your project, any demos or examples would be awesome.

 Any bug reports, issue tracking, feature requests, and documentation assistance would also be fantastic.